GeraldScott/geraldscott.github.io/_posts/2019-03-21-welcome-to-jekyll.markdown

 date:   2019-03-21 11:07:21 +0200
 categories: jekyll update
 ---
-I was using Google's Blogger platform to host this blog, but I decided to migrate it to [GitHub Pages](https://pages.github.com/) in case Blogger follows Google+ to the Great BitBucket in the Sky.
+I have been using Google's Blogger platform to host this blog, but I decided to migrate it to [GitHub Pages](https://pages.github.com/) in case Blogger follows Google+ to the Great BitBucket in the Sky.

 This post describes how to create and maintain a personal web site on GitHub Pages, and to migrate your Blogger content to the new site.